 Welcome to JK Lifespan Development Lab.

-We study risk and protective factors that are related to youths' physical and mental health.
-We examine biological, social and personality processes as risk and resilience factors for developmental psychopathology and heath risk behaviors.
-Some of our projects focus on religiosity, self-regulation, and self-system as protective factors for mental health problems among high-risk children with child maltreatment and for health risk behaviors among normative samples of adolescents.
+We study risk and protective factors that are related to children's and adolescents' physical and mental health.
+We examine biological, social, and personality processes as risk and resilience factors for developmental psychopathology and heath risk behaviors.
+Our projects focus on self-regulation, self-system, and religiousness/spirituality as protective factors for health risk behaviors among normative samples of adolescents and for mental health problems among high-risk children with child maltreatment.
 Our most recent research project investigates adolescent brain development related to risk taking decision making and health risk behaviors (substance use and risky sexual behaviors).
 Here is the list of our ongoing projects:

 - Personality development and psychopathology using the NICHD Study of Early Child Care and Youth Development data

 ==> Select the links on the left to visit our website, and learn more about our research!